j19sch/building-an-api-testing-framework/exercises/exercise_3.md

 def test_my_favourite_number_is_73(my_favourite_number):
     assert my_favourite_number == 73
 ```

+Fixtures can apply to different levels of your tests:
+- `function` is limited to a particular test
+- `module` is limited to a particular file
+- `class` is limited to a particular class
+- `session` is executed once for all the tests you're running
+Here's how you'd modify your fixture decorator to limit the fixture to one test:
+@pytest.fixture(scope="function")

 Note that not only tests can use fixtures, fixtures can also use other fixtures.